Frando/hyperpc/README.md

 ### `var stream = hyperpc([api], [opts])`

 `api` is an object of functions.
 The functions can be called from the remote site.
 The implementing side may call any callbacks that are passed.
-For both the call and the callbacks you may pass readable streams, writable streams, callbacks or errors as args.
+For both the call and the callbacks you may pass streams, callbacks or errors as args.
 They all work transparently over the remote connection.
+Supported streams are readable streams, writable streams, duplex streams in both object and binary modes.
+If a transform stream is passed, it is assumed to be a readable stream if

 `opts` and their defaults are: